Appears on: Beethoven v. Coldplay

 Hackman’s unique style of musical metamorphosis sees modern musical techniques applied to the classical repertoire and vice versa.
 The result is evocative hybrid works that are both derivative yet wholly original.
 He synthesizes Brahms and Radiohead, Bartók and Björk, and Tchaikovsky and Drake into epic orchestral tone-poems.

 His performances of these pieces have surprised and thrilled diverse sellout audiences across the country, including with the orchestras of Seattle, Pittsburgh, the Boston Pops, Nashville, Oregon, Indianapolis, Grand Rapids, Columbus, Charlotte, Florida, Alabama, and the Colorado Music Festival.

-Successful as a composer and arranger, Hackman's work includes pieces for ensembles and artists as diverse as the string trio Time for Three and choral ensembles Chanticleer and The Tallis Scholars.
+Successful as a composer and arranger, Hackman's work includes pieces for ensembles and artists as diverse as the string trio Time for Three, violinist Joshua Bell, and choral ensembles Chanticleer and The Tallis Scholars.
 His orchestrations for artists like Time for Three, The Five Browns, Michael Cavanaugh, My Brightest Diamond, Arlo Guthrie, Aoife O’Donovan, and Joshua Radin have been performed by nearly all the major orchestras in America.
-In season seven of American Idol, Hackman was one of 164 contestants chosen from more than 150,000 to attend Hollywood Week.
-He finished in the top 64.
+Hackman is a frequent contributor to From the Top.